DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 When you hover over the generated expression you also the name of the expected parameter which is `Listrows_Filterrows` (Corresponds to `<name of action>_<name of field>`).

 In the next step we will add a new row that represents our import.
 We will use the `Add a new row` action within dataverse.
 Click `New Step` and enter `dataverse` in the search field.
 Pick the action `List rows`.
 The screenshot below shows the action.
 Select `IMP_CO2_CONS_RAW_HDR` as table name.
 As a result the table specific tables will be shown as illustrated in the screenshot below.
-Mandatory fields are marked with an asteriks.
-The generated UI is not correct reagrding `CST_IMP_CODE`.
+Mandatory fields are marked with an asterisk.
+The generated UI is not correct regarding `CST_IMP_CODE`.
 Yes as logical primary key it is mandatory.
 However due to the auto generated definition no value would be mandatory.
 We will provide a dummy to satisfy the constraints:

 <br><img src="./images/flow_new_add_row.png" /><br>